-The teaching hours of over 12,000 individual faculty and instructional academic staff are provided in the searchable table below in accordance with state law (Wis.
+The teaching hours of over 12,000 individual faculty and instructional academic staff annually are provided in the searchable table below in accordance with state law (Wis.
 Stats. §36.65).
-Example: 24 group instruction credit hours represents 24 hours of direct classroom instruction (equivalent to four courses each semester at 3 credits per class).
+Twenty-Four group instruction credit hours represents 24 hours of direct classroom instruction (equivalent to four courses each semester at 3 credits per class).

 Time spent in direct classroom instruction is only a portion of faculty and staff responsibilities.
 As noted below, they are engaged in a variety of activities outside of the classroom that are not included in the searchable table.
 Classroom hours do not include these additional, time-consuming obligations.